-Think, pair, share: make a thought-cloud of your own words which have connections, like the ones in Acorn. [e.g.
+• Think, pair, share: make a thought-cloud of your own words which have connections, like the ones in Acorn. [e.g.

-seed plant

-twig nest

-cell hive

-foam crest

-drop sea

-dust star

-note song

-thought action

-task satisfaction

-letters words

-eggs birds]

-Play around with the order and, for an extra challenge, see if you can create patterns within patterns as you create your own spell: As..... is to, as is to Practise and perform.
+seed plant twig nest cell hive foam crest drop sea dust star note song thought action task letters eggs satisfaction words birds] • Play around with the order and, for an extra challenge, see if you can create patterns within patterns as you create your